Skip to content

 How does Zenger News ensure editorial independence from our partner funders?

 Zenger’s Editorial team maintains full independence from any investor or advertiser.
 Investors and advertisers receive no preferential treatment, do not have the ability to see or review any news coverage before it is published, and cannot make any changes to published reporting.
-Zenger News does not accept any donations whatsoever, and all investor relationships are limited to reviewing quarterly and annual financial reports on the health of the company.
+Zenger News does not accept any donations whatsoever, and investor relationships are limited to reviewing quarterly and annual financial reports on the health of the company.